November to Remember (1997): Preliminary matches

 In the next match, Tommy Dreamer took on Rob Van Dam in a flag match, in which Dreamer represented ECW and RVD represented WWF.
 Several referees and wrestlers interfered in the match, resulting in the match being drawn out.
 Doug Furnas and Phil LaFon interfered on RVD's behalf but Dreamer managed to counter them until Stevie Richards hit a Stevie Kick to Dreamer and then RVD nailed a Five-Star Frog Splash to Dreamer and then he covered Dreamer for the pinfall while Furnas, LaFon and Richards counted to three.

 The penultimate match of the event was a Tables & Ladders match between The Sandman and Sabu.
 After a back and forth action between the two, Bill Alfonso distracted Sandman, allowing Sabu to blow a fireball in Sandman's eyes but Sandman ducked it.
 Sabu managed to gain advantage by hitting a missile dropkick and then he drove Sandman through a table outside the ring with a diving splash from the top of a ladder.
 Sabu rolled Sandman into the ring and nailed an Arabian Facebuster for the victory.
+This is also the notorious ACID MATCH!, Here Lizard, Lizard, Lizard.
+Which Sandman was high on acid through the whole match.